 The purpose of DigitalCommons@UMaine is to provide long-term access to the scholarly and creative output of University of Maine faculty and staff.
 Consult this suite of tutorial pages to learn how to archive your work.

-Fogler Library Technical Services staff is available to provide in-person training and phone support to faculty, staff, and students engaged in self-archiving.
-Contact Kimberly Sawtelle by E-mail or at 207-581-1692 to schedule a training opportunity.
+Fogler Library Technical Services staff is available at your convenience, to provide in-person training and phone support to faculty, staff, and students engaged in self-archiving.
+Contact firstname.lastname@example.org or call 207.581.1692 to schedule a training opportunity.
 Group and one-on-one training sessions are available.

 Step-by-Step Metadata Entry